-If you want to know how to surf fish more effectively, then these surf fishing tips will go some way to put you on the road to success.
+Want to catch more fish off your local surf beach?
+Then these surf fishing tips will help put you on the road to success.

 After all it's tempting when fishing a surf beach for the first time to cast your bait as far as you can and hope for the best.
-Not a good idea ...
+Not always a good idea...

 But nothing stays the same for long.
 Tides and currents shift sand banks and gullies, storms can destroy shellfish beds and create new seabed features.
-And at high water, with one patch of surf looking very much like another, and all the evidence covered it's not always easy to relate your notes to what's below the surface.
+And at high water, with one patch of surf looking very much like another and with all the evidence covered, it's not always easy to relate your notes to what's below the surface.

 So with the information from you low-tide survey, and the evidence provided by the changes in the surf, you'll have a very good idea as to where to place your bait.